 While this isn’t designed to help your distributed team work together more efficiently, it can make them more comfortable.
 And f.lux makes the adjusts on its own, so they don’t have to do a thing once the app is set up.

 While there are numerous other tools on the market that may have more notoriety, that doesn’t always mean they are the best for your needs.
-So, before you add a new tool to your distributed teams repertoire, see if any of the above may be the right solution for you.
+So, before you add a new tool to your teams repertoire, check out these helpful tools.